LucasAlfare/FLTimer/README.md

 ### UI
 Most urgent UI tasks needed:

+- Make UI fire `TOGGLE_DOWN` event based on any key code to avoid restrict user to stop only using `spacebar`;
 - Check layout consistence of the root composables between mobile and desktop;
 - Try better styles in the solves list items composables;
 - Stabilize custom application ~~fonts~~, ~~colors~~, spacing and sizing;